geopython/diving-into-pygeoapi/workshop/content/docs/setup.md

     </div>

 That's all!
-Open your browser and navigate to <http://localhost:5000>, the pygeoapi page will display.
+Open your browser and navigate to `http://localhost:5000`, the pygeoapi page will display.
-As part of the initial `docker run`, Docker will download the pygeoapi Docker image from [Docker hub](https://hub.Docker.com/r/geopython/pygeoapi).
+As part of the initial `docker run`, Docker will download the pygeoapi Docker Image from [Docker hub](https://hub.Docker.com/r/geopython/pygeoapi).
 This may take some time, as the Docker image includes all dependencies (such as GDAL, etc.).
 Be patient!
 This is a one-time download for the entire workshop, or you may want to do this beforehand.